-By the time Ellie Harper slipped onto the service elevator, the rooftop gala had already started glittering.
+By the time Ellie Harper slipped onto the service elevator, the gala above her had already begun to glitter.

-Ellie was twelve years old and wore a black banquet shirt with sleeves rolled twice because the uniform belonged to someone older.
+Ellie was twelve years old and wore a black banquet shirt with the sleeves rolled twice because it belonged to someone older.

 THE HOLLOW CREEK FOUNDATION

-The first time Ellie had seen that foundation name on television, she’d gone cold.
+The first time Ellie had seen that name on television, she had gone cold.

-June Harper had used it for years in the margins of lyric notebooks, on demo tapes, in the titles of unfinished songs.
-“Hollow creek, full moon, red dirt, rusted screen door,” she used to sing while cooking eggs in the little apartment before the bills won.
+June Harper had used it for years in notebook margins, on cassette labels, on scraps of paper tucked into cookbooks and church bulletins.
+“Hollow creek, full moon, rusted screen door, old light in the kitchen,” she used to sing while scrambling eggs in the little apartment before the money ran out and the sickness moved in.

 When June got sick, the notebooks got boxed.

-When June died, the boxes moved with Ellie and Grandma Mae from apartment to apartment, then to two cousins’ houses, then to the motel on Murfreesboro Pike.
+When June died, the boxes moved with Ellie and Grandma Mae from apartment to apartment, then from cousins’ couches to the Blue Lantern Inn on Murfreesboro Pike, where the walls were thin, the carpet smelled damp even in dry weather, and the motel manager only ever promised you the room through Friday.

 Hollow Creek Baby